KarimHazem186/Html_Css_Templete1/README.md

 # Html_Css_Templete1
-This is a simple HTML &amp; CSS template featuring various sections for creating a well-structured website.
+This is a simple HTML & CSS template featuring various sections for creating a well-structured website.
+The template includes the following sections:

 ## Sections Included: